bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Over here, I\'m in my event listener here, and I have this function here, and I could still do my alert here.
+Over here, I&apos;m in my event listener here, and I have this function here, and I could still do my alert here.
 I told you not to press me or wherever I want to put in there.
 But we can pass in the event object.
 Sometimes it comes in looking like this.
 This is just a variable that